Tutorial: XAFS Scans and Energy Scans

 Modifying the List of Detectors

-By default, xafs_scan() measures all registered ion chambers, most likely those set up during haven.load_instrument() called above.
-This default list can be overridden by using the detectors argument.
-This example records only those scaler channels whose EPICS records’ .DESC values are “It”, “I0”, or “Iref”.
+Typically, xafs_scan() measures all registered ion chambers, most likely those set up during haven.load_instrument() called above.
+However, this list can be be any list of readable devices.
+The following example records only ion chambers named “It”, “I0”, or “Iref”.
 Modify these names to suit your use case.

 >>> # Run the plan with the previously created RunEngine